Ubiquiti-App/UCRM-plugins/plugins/UCRM-Client-Signup/README.md

 ## Simplified release

 This is a simplified release of a more feature rich plugin planned for creating services for the client as well and automatically charging for invoices that are due using Stripe.
 More gateway integrations to come!
+Full Release can be found at https://www.charuwts.com/plugins

 For more functionality, share your support by voting on these feature requests on the UCRM forum.
 And by making your interest known on the [discussion thread](https://community.ubnt.com/t5/UCRM/New-Plugin-Discussion-UCRM-Public-Client-Signup/m-p/2394250#M9593).